Challenges and Practices of Deep Learning Model Reengineering: A Case Study on Computer Vision: Background and Related Work

-Prior work focused on bugs in the general DL development process, studying the defects, characteristics, and impacts.
-Islam~\etal demonstrated DL bug characteristics from 5 DL libraries in GitHub and 2716 Stack Overflow posts~\citep{Islam2019DLBugCharacteristics}.
+Prior work focused on the general DL development process, studying the defects, characteristics, and symptoms.
+Islam~\etal demonstrated DL defect characteristics from 5 DL libraries in GitHub and 2716 Stack Overflow posts~\citep{Islam2019DLBugCharacteristics}.
 Humbatova~\etal analyzed data from Stack Overflow and GitHub to obtain a taxonomy of DL faults~\citep{Humbatova2020TaxonomyofRealFaultsinDLSystems}.
 By surveying engineers and researchers, Nikanjam~\etal specified eight design smells in DL programs~\citep{Nikanjam2021DesignSmellinDL}.

 Furthermore, researchers conducted works on DL fix patterns~\citep{Sun2017RealBugsforML, Islam2020RepairingDNN:FixpatternsChallenges}.
-Sun~\etal analyzed 329 bugs for their fix category, pattern, and duration~\citep{Sun2017RealBugsforML}.
+Sun~\etal analyzed 329 defects for their fix category, pattern, and duration~\citep{Sun2017RealBugsforML}.
 Islam~\etal considered the distribution of DL fix patterns~\citep{Islam2020RepairingDNN:FixpatternsChallenges}.
-Their findings revealed a distinction between DL bugs and traditional ones.
+Their findings revealed a distinction between DL defects and traditional ones.
 They also identified challenges in the development process: fault localization, reuse of trained models, and coping with frequent changes in DL frameworks.
 Some development defects studied from prior work are ``wrong tensor shape''~\citep{Humbatova2020TaxonomyofRealFaultsinDLSystems} and ``\code{ValueError} when performing \code{matmul} with TensorFlow''~\citep{Islam2019DLBugCharacteristics}.
-However, typical reengineering bugs have not been well discovered, such as ``user's training accuracy was lower than what was claimed'' or ``training on a different hardware is very slow'' (\cref{table: IssueExamples}).
+However, typical reengineering defects have not been well discovered, such as ``user's training accuracy was lower than what was claimed'' or ``training on a different hardware is very slow'' (\cref{table: IssueExamples}).

 Prior work considered the defects in the DL model development process, without distinguishing which part of the development process they were conducting.
 In this work, we focus on defects arising specifically during the DL model reengineering process (\cref{fig:DL model lifecycle}).
 We use defect data from GitHub repositories.
 We also collect interview data, providing an unusual perspective --- prior studies used data from Stack Overflow~\citep{Islam2019DLBugCharacteristics, Zhang2018TFBugs, Humbatova2020TaxonomyofRealFaultsinDLSystems}, open-source projects~\citep{Zhang2018TFBugs, Islam2019DLBugCharacteristics, Sun2017RealBugsforML, Humbatova2020TaxonomyofRealFaultsinDLSystems, Shen2021DLCompilerBugs, Garcia2020AVBugs}, and surveys~\citep{Nikanjam2021DesignSmellinDL}.